Kernelized Similarity Learning and Embedding for Dynamic Texture Synthesis

-Our method represents such features with a kernel similarity matrix, which is embedded into kernel similarity embedding.
+Our method represents such features with a kernel similarity matrix, which is incorporated into the kernel similarity embedding.
 To intuitively analyze this mechanism, we visualize the learned kernel similarity matrices of some DT sequences (200 frames for each sequence) in the Dyntex dataset after training, as shown in Figure \ref{fig:kernel_embedding}.
-The kernel similarity matrices of each row in Figure \ref{fig:kernel_embedding} are learned from different DT sequences of the same class, e.g., elevator, waterfall, rotating wind ornament, flowers swaying with current, water wave, and spring water, which are existing mostly in everyday surroundings.
+The kernel similarity matrices of each row in Figure \ref{fig:kernel_embedding} are learned from different DT sequences of the same class, e.g., elevator, waterfall, rotating wind ornament, flowers swaying with current, water wave, and spring water, which exist in everyday surroundings.
 The different DT sequences of the same class are acquired with different views or different periods.
-See from Figure \ref{fig:kernel_embedding}, kernel similarity matrices of our method elegantly represent the similarity correlation of DT videos.
-Specifically, the repetitiveness and stationarity of DT of the elevator, rotating wind ornament, and flowers staying with current, are clearly exhibited by the learned matrices.
-As for waterfall, water wave, and spring water, although these objects originally have not obvious repetitiveness influenced by natural factors, kernel similarity matrices consistently exhibit the statistical stationarity and similarity for different DT videos of the same class.
-To this end, kernel similarity embedding well mines and exploits the similarity prior knowledge for representing DT using kernel similarity matrix, which will well overcome the challenge of high-dimensionality and small sample issues.
-That is, the representation features of our method are discriminative, which makes the proposed method can generate high-fidelity, long-term DT videos.
+As can be seen from Figure \ref{fig:kernel_embedding}, the kernel similarity matrices produced by our method elegantly represent the similarity correlations of DT videos.
+Specifically, the repetitiveness and stationarity of the DT of the elevator, rotating wind ornament, and flowers swaying with current are clearly exhibited by the learned matrices.
+As for the waterfall, water wave, and spring water, although these objects do not originally have obvious repetitiveness influenced by natural factors, the kernel similarity matrices consistently exhibit the statistical stationarity and similarity for different DT videos of the same class.
+To this end, kernel similarity embedding effectively mines and exploits the similarity as prior knowledge for representing DT using kernel similarity matrices, overcoming the challenge of high-dimensionality and small sample issues.
+That is, the feature representations produced by our method are discriminative, enabling the proposed method to generate high-fidelity, long-term DT videos.
 Additionally, these results also show that our hypotheses are not limited to frames at several time points in the same time interval more similar.